 3.1 Attached as an Appendix to this report is a recently completed annual Food Hygiene Intervention Plan in relation to Ribble Valley Borough Council.
-Section 7 details performance figures for 2018-19.
+I would draw your attention in particular to Section 7 which details performance figures for 2016-17.

-The inspection figures for 2018-19 below were set against the following challenges:
+The inspection figures for 2016-17 below were set against the following challenges: